-This documentation covers the content of the Tekla Structures Diamond configuration, so you might not have access to all the described features.
+This documentation covers the content of the Tekla Structures Diamond configuration.
+You might not have access to all the features described in the documentation.
 If your subscription includes several different configurations, you can select between them when you start Tekla Structures.